nordic-institute/X-Road-development/WORKFLOW.md

 ## 6 Tagging

-6.1 The versions merged to X-Road master branch are tagged with annotated tags.
+6.1 The versions merged to X-Road `master` branch are tagged with annotated tags.
 E.g.

 `git tag -a 6.7.12 -m "X-Road 6.7.12"`

-The versions merged to main repository's develop branch are not tagged.
+The versions merged to `X-Road/develop` branch are not tagged.

 ## 7 Package naming